-- (1) dealing with the apportionment of responsibilities under SYSC 2.1.1 R; and - (2) overseeing the establishment and maintenance of systems and controls under SYSC 3.1.1 R." - 25.
-SYSC 2.1.4R provided that [so far as applicable to Sigma] both functions within SYSC 2.1.3R must be allocated to the firm's chief executive, but in default of this they will fall to the firm's directors and senior managers.
+- (1) dealing with the apportionment of responsibilities under SYSC 2.1.1 R; and - (2) overseeing the establishment and maintenance of systems and controls under SYSC $3.1.1~\rm R.''$ - 33.
+SYSC 2.1.4R provides that [so far as applicable to Sigma] both functions within SYSC 2.1.3R must be allocated to the firm's chief executive, but in default of this they will fall to the firm's directors and senior managers.